akaabdullahmateen/roadmap/documentation/css/specificity/index.md

 The `<h1>` elements will be purple because when declarations have the same specificity, the last declared selector has precedence.

-### Directly targeted elements vs. inherited styles
+### Directly targeted elements versus inherited styles

 Styles for a directly targeted element will always take precedence over inherited styles, regardless of the specificity of the inherited rule.
 Given the following CSS and HTML: